 [At Bible Study last week, someone mentioned celebrating Advent with their children.
 I do believe that I groaned.
+Out loud.

 Forgive me, Baby Jesus.